Baldrick: Blackadder Goes Forth

 Private Baldrick's hobbies include cookery; his specialities include gourmet recipes involving rats.

 This Baldrick is also a poet, composing The German Guns.
 During his time in the trenches, Baldrick also wrote a second poem.

 S. Baldrick also does a Charlie Chaplin impression (although some believe it to be a slug balancing act, and General Melchett mistook it for a feeble impression of Buster Keaton).

 Apart from during Blackadder's demonstration of slapstick comedy in the same episode, Baldrick generally does not get physically abused by Blackadder, although Blackadder frequently insults Baldrick and his family.

 The opening sequence to each episode of series 4 features a ceremonial parade in which the company led by Captain Blackadder marches past General Melchett on a reviewing stand.
 Baldrick appears as part of the regimental band, splendid in scarlet and blue full dress, but not only walking out of line but also playing that most unmartial of instruments: a triangle.

 Despite his stupidity, Baldrick delivers a profound speech while in preparation for the "final push", tension is high, and Baldrick demands, "Why can't we just stop sir?
 Why can't we just say 'no more killing, let's all go home'?
 Why would it be stupid just to pack it in, sir?
 Why?"
 Neither Captain Blackadder nor Lieutenant George are able to come up with a good answer beyond an attempted accusation of conscientious objection from George.

 Private Baldrick never got to tell the audience his final "cunning plan" to escape the trenches, as he is sent "over the top" before he can reveal it to Blackadder, George and Captain Darling, though it possibly involved a splinter on the ladder.
 However, Baldrick stated that Blackadder was correct in the final plan being "as cunning as a fox who's just been appointed Professor of Cunning at the University of Oxford".
-Blackadder admits that "whatever it was, it was better than my idea of pretending to be mad.
-Who'd ever notice another mad man round here?"
-The episode's ending implies that Baldrick is killed in that attack.
+In a rare and brief moment of sincerity towards Baldrick, Blackadder suggests that whatever Baldrick's plan was, it was probably "better than my plan of getting out of this by pretending to be mad.
+Who'd ever notice another madman around here?"
+The episode's ending implies that Baldrick is killed in that attack, along with Blackadder, George, and Darling.